 - Days of disability to satisfy the elimination period often are required to be consecutive.
 Returning to work for even one day can start your waiting period over again

 - If you change jobs, you may end up with no coverage all.
 What if your new employer doesn’t offer coverage and you can’t qualify medically for an individual policy?

 When comparing the coverage offered by an employer to buying your own policy on the individual market, make sure you understand the differences in terms and conditions between them.
 A cheap disability policy is cheap for a reason – you generally get what you pay for when it comes to disability insurance.
 The difference in contract terms between two policies could potentially cost you hundreds of thousands or millions of dollars in lost benefits.

-For a personalized disability insurance quote, coverage questions, or a complimentary in-force policy review, please give us a call at 1-800-571-2980 or send us an e-mail at Info@terminsurancebrokers.com.
+For a personalized disability insurance quote, coverage questions, or a complimentary in-force policy review, please give us a call at 1-888-972-0024 or CLICK HERE to send us an e-mail.
 You can also complete the short form below: